ilan-uzan/arrowfall/README.md

 );
 ```

-Or run the init script:
+You can also run the init script to verify:
 ```bash
 npm run init:db
 ```